 One new thing we LOVE having on an airplane is a silicone placemat for each kid (they’re actually amazing for adults too).
 They create a clean, grippy surface so that nothing slips!
 It holds toys, drinks, food and screens in place and prevents them from sliding around as the plane moves.
 Plus, they’re easy to clean and store.

 I like to pack portion sizes of food.
 That way, there aren’t big containers of anything and the kids can be pretty self-sufficient with eating.
 It also saves on space because once something is eaten, they can be done with that baggie.

-I also like bringing empty Polar Bottle water bottles for each person.
-Once we get through security, we will fill them in the drinking fountain, or I’ll often fill them with ice and water from a soda machine for free.
+I also like bringing empty Takeya water bottles for each person.
+Once we get through security, we will fill them in the drinking fountain or water bottle filling station.